 Amprotabaco encourage municipalities to pursue development models that combine economic strength with environmental and social responsibility?
 In itself, the tobacco production chain and its integrated production model have sustainability and diversification at their core.
-We are talking about rural properties that have the assistance and support to produce and innovate. unity between the may- Innovation goes hand in hand with tobacco cultivation and this innovation, ors, deputies and other transported to the countryside, creates a new agribusiness model, focused on production efficiency and technification.
+We are talking about rural properties that have the assistance and support to produce and innovate. bacco cultivation and this innovation, a new agribusiness model, focused on production efficiency and technification.
 It is the role of public managers - the entities represented by Amprotabaco - to promote and validate these actions, as a model even for other segments of agribusiness.
 Sustainability is the second hallmark of this production chain and Amprotabaco is following it not closely, but side by side, to promote the maintenance of this successful model of social and economic organization, especially among rural communities.